Table of Contents

 Developing an Evaluation Framework

 Choosing to migrate between established cloud ERPs is a significant strategic undertaking.
-A thorough analysis focusing on future-state alignment, data complexity, and change management is paramount to realizing the intended benefits.
+A thorough analysis focusing on future-state alignment, the intricacies of data complexity, and the critical role of change management is paramount to realizing the intended benefits and avoiding costly missteps.

 What factors have you seen drive cloud-to-cloud ERP migration decisions?
 Connect with me on LinkedIn to share your insights.